Go on, admit it. You’ve thought about it, haven’t you? You like the idea of eating top-quality meat.

 I was particularly concerned about the price.
 I’m very cost-conscious and tend to stick to lower-priced cuts of beef.
 Steaks rarely make an appearance on our dinner plates.
 I worried that I’d ultimately spend more for my beef because I’d get the better quality cuts that I normally avoid.
 And I’m no gourmet cook – how does one cook a porterhouse steak exactly?

 As you can see, I seemed a little anxious, probably a comment on how removed I am from the source of my food.
 But now I’ve done it, it’s the mystery that has been removed.
+Buying beef from the farm isn’t mysterious or difficult when you’ve done it once.

 In the end, I had a friend guide me through the process but for those who don’t have this luxury and for whom buying a partial dead animal is a little like navigating unfamiliar territory without a map app when your GPS is broken, I thought I’d share this short guide based on my own experience.